 Back in San Diego County, Eulert was juried into several group exhibitions at various local venues, such as the San Diego Museum of the Living Artist; La Jolla Art Association; The Front Porch Gallery; Fallbrook Art Center and The Escondido Municipal Gallery.
 The wildfires of 2007 had a significant impact in Eulert’s life and creative process: they swept away his home and studio, and, while rebuilding his own residence, his creative focus shifted toward architecture and landscape design.
 His interest in man’s interaction with nature intensified as he experienced first hand the abrupt dissolution of years of creative efforts, and took an active role in reconstructing his space while adapting to nature’s demands and challenges.

 Since moving to Santa Fe in 2012, Eulert has unearthed a passion for painting and has developed a unique language in acrylics and metal leaf.
-His works have been exhibited in California, New Mexico, New York, Singapore, Hong Kong, Australia and Argentina, and are part of several private and public collections.
-His paintings have recently been selected to be featured in Apple’s upcoming series, ‘Planet of the Apps’, as well as the TV series’Get Shorty’, both expected to air in 2017.
+His works have been exhibited in California, New Mexico, New York, London, Singapore, Hong Kong, Australia and Argentina, and are part of several private and public collections.
+His paintings have been featured in several movies and TV series.
 Eulert’s background in sculpture and metal work—as well as his immersion in design—comes through in each one of his pieces, which are laden with textures and forms that draw viewers closer and allure the exploratory observer.